 Hook a monster

-Hang on the lake
+Hang on the crystal waters

 A balmy day floating on the river is exactly how the Aussie summer should be spent.
 Keep it chill by canoeing and kayaking around Lake Jindabyne with your mates (bringing waterproof speakers is never a bad idea to help your paddle keep a beat), or pick up the pace and your heart rate with windsurfing or wakeboarding.
 Both are excellent for making a splash in your summer.
 Pro tip: wakeboarding requires more core strength and coordination than you’d think, making it the perfect way to get shredded.